“When you grow up you can be anything you want.”

 Sounds simple, but hard to explain.

-Oh, I do, and I’m good at it for other people.
+Oh, I do bring ‘yes’ to the table, and I’m good at it for other people.
 I believe in others so strongly, but it is a different story to believe in yourself, and to be comfortable with that.
 You’ve heard of comfortable in your own skin?
 This is maybe comfortable in your being.
 Looking back, I can trace that day as being pivotal to when I turned the page and I am thankful.

 Two morals of the story: